Dr. Geronimo Villanueva, a planetary scientist at CUA and NASA-Goddard Space Flight Center,

-Dr. Villanueva has participated in many projects at three space agencies, NASA, ESA and DLR,
+Dr. Villanueva has participated in many projects at three space agencies, NASA, ESA (European Space Agency) and DLR (German Aerospace Agency),

-with a broad range of research experience in planetary, cometary, atmospheric, Space and computational sciences.
+with a broad range of research experience in planetary, exploration and Space sciences.

 Principal Investigator, Co-Investigator and Collaborator of multiple awarded NASA and NSF grants totaling multi-million dollar research budgets (2005-present).